-If you think of 1950s menswear clothing ideas, your mind may immediately conjure up images of rebellious young men in leather biker jackets with greased up pompadour hairstyles.
+If you think of men’s 50s outfit ideas, your mind may immediately conjure up images of rebellious young men in leather biker jackets with greased up pompadour hairstyles.
 A time where everybody looked like The Fonz, Danny from Grease or James Dean.
 Well, this wasn’t quite the case.

-While this was one style towards the end of the decade, the 1950s was largely about the wholesome all-American look.
+While this 50s Greaser costume was worn towards the end of the decade, the 1950s was largely about the wholesome all-American look.

 Although the Cold War and threat of nuclear weapons loomed over the heads of Americans during the fifties, it was a decade when the country could finally breathe a collective sigh of relief.
 This was following the tumultuous events of the ’30s and ’40s, when money and jobs were in short supply and men were sent to war.